Every application must have an

 - If more than one value can be specified, the element is almost always

-repeated, rather than listing multiple values within a single element.
+repeated, rather than multiple values being listed within a single element.

 For example, an intent filter can list several actions: